Today we’re examining the evidence on low cortisol levels and weight gain, impact on appetite, and what you can do to manage stress levels.

-Now that we know the 411 on cortisol and the associated health risks, does cortisol cause weight gain and, if so, what can you do about it?
+Now that we know the 411 on cortisol and the associated health risks, what is the relationship between low cortisol levels and weight gain and what can you do about it?
 Let’s jump into the evidence.

 While a moderate amount of stress is unlikely to cause increased weight gain, research suggests that prolonged elevated cortisol levels may have both physiological and psychological impacts on eating behaviours.
 For example, one small study on 59 healthy women found that participants ate more calories when exposed to stress and also had a higher preference towards sweet foods.
 Similarly, some evidence suggests that circulating glucose during stress increases the desire for high calorie foods.
 This may explain why we experience an increased appetite during times of stress and a preference towards sugary and high-fat foods.

 Research suggests that cortisol may be positively correlated with increased belly fat.
 This is because visceral fat (aka abdominal fat) has more cortisol receptors compared to subcutaneous fat (the fat that lies just below the skin’s surface).
 With that said, cortisol is able to more readily move stored fat into the abdominal area.
 This might also explain why individuals with higher central body fat tend to be more vulnerable to stress as their increased visceral fat may be an indicator of increased cortisol.
 One study also found that stressed participants burned 104 calories less from the same high-fat meal compared to non-stressed participants, which suggests that the body may metabolize fat much slower when under stress.